Toddler friendly holidays

 Holidays for toddlers in the UK

 A farm holiday is a perfect choice for toddlers.
 Try this holiday on a working farm where youngsters can bottle-feed lambs and help collect the eggs.
 You’ll find locations in Devon, Cornwall, Dorset and Somerset.
-A great upmarket option is Feather Down Farms which has luxurious fixed tents at 20 locations across Britain.
+A great upmarket option is Feather Down Farms which has luxurious fixed tents at more than 30 locations across Britain.
 Small children love their wood-built “cabin” beds.

 A cottage holiday is a great option for children under two.
 It’s great value and you can relax in glorious countryside, or close to a beach.
-We recommend these operators in Devon, Cornwall and the Lake District.
-If you want to bring a pet, see this selection of dog-friendly cottages.
+I recommend these operators in Devon, Cornwall, the New Forest and the Lake District.
+If you want to bring the family pet, see this selection of dog-friendly cottages.

 Camping works well with young children, whether you are sleeping in a tent or renting somewhere more substantial.
 See our selection of the best family camping holidays.

 If you want some creature comforts you could opt for a hotel that caters specifically to young children.
 In this category we particularly like Gwel an Mor in Cornwall which has its own wildlife centre and the Sands Resort Hotel on the north coast of Cornwall.
-Also try the Cotswold Water Park Four Pillars Hotel.
 Find more holidays in Cornwall.

 What toddler could fail to love the Merton Hotel in Jersey?
 One of the UK’s most family-friendly hotels, it boasts a weather-proof Aquadome complete with pools, slides and fountains, plus child-friendly evening entertainment, spacious family suites, serviced apartments and four restaurants.